 Minor in Jewish Studies

 The Jewish Studies minor is open to students in any department who wish to enrich their studies through acquiring knowledge in Jewish history, thought, religion, literature, and society.
-Students must complete their declaration of the minor no later than the last day of the quarter three quarters before degree conferral.
-For example, a student graduating in Spring Quarter must declare the minor no later than the last day of Autumn quarter of the same year.
+Students must complete their declaration of the minor no later than the last day of the quarter four quarters before degree conferral.
+For example, a student graduating in Spring Quarter must declare the minor no later than the last day of Spring quarter of the junior year.

 Students must complete six courses for a maximum of 36 units toward the minor.
 Courses of study should be discussed and approved by a Jewish Studies faculty member in the departments of English, History, Religious Studies, or the Division of Literatures, Cultures, and Languages, and by the center directors.
 In addition to suggested introductory courses, students are also encouraged to take courses in the Hebrew language as part of their Jewish studies minor, and are granted credit toward the minor for up to 5 units of language study.
 Any variations on the minor requirements must be approved in advance by one of the directors of the center.